philmain28/philsol/README.md

 - Return x and y componants of electric field.
 - philsol can handle anisotropic refractive indices with diagonal tensor.
 - Currently hard coded with conductive boundary.
-- Now includes choice of eigensolver (but you will need a working install of slepc4py)
+- Now includes choice of eigensolver the default scipy.sparse solver based on ARPACK and Petsc (but you will need a working install of slepc4py and petsc4py)
+- Extra field componants Ez, Hx, Hy, Hz can be calculated from construct module
+- Periodic boundary conditions

 ### Geometry building
 - The quickest way of importing geometry is with a bitmap image